YazidHamdi/yazidhamdi.github.io/_posts/2023-08-06-the-annoying-insects-of-software-architecture.md

 ![](/assets/img/SoftwareArchitectureInsects/ant-bing.jpeg)

 This architect is a developer's worst nightmare, one who intervenes in every single detail even the ones that have nothing to do with system attributes or architectural decisions.
-Everything affects performance, everything breaks scalability, that little frontend enum needs to be right, those for loops need to be while loops, otherwise it doesn't work for our esteemed colleague in charge.
+Everything affects performance, everything breaks scalability, that little frontend enum needs to be just right, those for loops need to be while loops, otherwise it doesn't work for his majesty.

 # 5. The Flighty Butterfly
 aka. "will he won't he Willy"